voxpupuli/puppet-openssl/REFERENCE.md

 ### <a name="openssl--configs"></a>`openssl::configs`

-Generates openssl.conf files using defaults
+Generates openssl.conf files using manually set defaults or defaults from openssl::config

 #### Examples